guylabs/intellij-idea-keymap/README.md

 Please have a look at the changelog [here](https://github.com/guylabs/intellij-idea-keymap/blob/master/CHANGELOG.md).

-# Known issues

-* The initial version (`0.1.0`) does just support the *basic* Mac OSX key bindings of IntelliJ IDEA.
-Have a look the keymap [here](https://www.jetbrains.com/idea/docs/IntelliJIDEA_ReferenceCard_Mac.pdf)

 # Contribution

-If you want to add the Windows/Linux based keymaps or add any additions to the Mac OSX one please create a pull request and I will try my best to review and merge it.
+If you want to add more shortcuts or any other feature please create a pull request and I will try my best to review and merge it.
 Contributing is highly appreciated!
 Thanks in advance.

+## Contributions

+* [#1](https://github.com/guylabs/intellij-idea-keymap/pull/1) Windows and Linux keymap.
+Thanks to [@gquintana](https://github.com/gquintana).

 # License